bret99/wazuh_custom_rules/gitlab/README.md

 # Gitlab admins changings
-This option means getting Gtilab admins statuses statuses every 30 min.
+This option means getting Gtilab admins statuses every 30 min.

 On the server which will get Gtilab admins statuses: